anananacr/bblib_tutorial/README.md

 ## Usage

-- Start Jupyter Lab:
+* Start Jupyter Lab:

   ```bash
   jupyter-lab
   ```

-- Access `bblib_tutorial/bblib_tutorial` and open the Jupyter notebook (*.ipynb) corresponding to the method you wish.
+* Go to the folder `bblib_tutorial/bblib_tutorial` and open the Jupyter notebook (*.ipynb) corresponding to the method you want to run.

-- Run the cells, changing the `/path/to/tutorial/` to the corresponding path in your system.
+* Execute the cells, replacing `/path/to/tutorial/` with the correct path on your system.

-- Geometry files and masks necessary to run the example data are in the bblib_tutorial path.
+* Geometry files and masks required to run the example data are included in the `bblib_tutorial` directory.

-- If `plots_flag` is True, intermediary steps plots will be saved in `/path/to/tutorial/center_refinement/plots`.
+* If `plots_flag` is set to `True`, plots of the intermediate steps will be saved in the `/path/to/tutorial/center_refinement/plots` folder.

-## Author:

-Ana Carolina Rodrigues led the development of bblib from 2021 to 2025 at the Deutsches Elektronen-Synchrotron (DESY) in Hamburg, Germany.

-For questions, please contact:

-Email: sc.anarodrigues@gmail.com